paulroberttaylor-zz/paulroberttaylor.github.io/_posts/2017-09-19-installing-lightning-testing-service.md

 published: true
 ---

-Before tests can be written that will validate the Lightning components in the Dreamhouse app, the new framework needs to be installed.

-If the Dreamhouse app has not yet been installed into a scratch org, see [Dreamhouse App in a scratch org]({% post_url 2017-09-19-dreamhouseapp-testing %} )

 To install the Lightning Testing Service, either install via the package, or from source.

 ## Via package